 NOTE: When you answer a call, your video will be on by default.
 See below FAQ on how to turn this off.

-You can change this setting so your video does not activate when answering a call by:
+You can change this setting, so your video does not activate when answering a call by:

-Or for step by step instructions (including screenshots) see turn off Start calls with my video on page.
+Or for step-by-step instructions (including screenshots) see turn off Start calls with my video on page.

 To transfer an active call:

-Or for step by step instructions (including screenshots) see the transfer a call page.
+Or for step-by-step instructions (including screenshots) see the transfer a call page.

 Call Pickup allows you to answer another user’s ringing extension.